Many machines have cameras through which they can monitor their environment.

 2. Configure an mlmodel vision service

-The ML model service will deploy and run the model.
+The ML model service deploys and runs the model.

 Save your changes.